Mason Henry Gang

-The Mason Henry Gang were bandits operating in Central and Southern California in 1864–1865.
-As the Civil War was in progress, they were able to pose as Confederate Partisan Rangers, and their original mission was to rid the area of (anti-slavery) Republicans.
-But when it became clear that the Confederate cause was lost, they turned to outlawry, plundering and killing without mercy.
+The Mason–Henry Gang were bandits operating in Central and Southern California between 1864 and 1865.
+As the American Civil War was in progress, they were able to pose as Confederate Partisan Rangers, and their original mission was to rid the area of (anti-slavery) Republicans.
+However, when it became clear that the Confederate cause was lost, they turned to outlawry, plundering and killing without mercy.

 The two leaders were John Mason, an alleged murderer, and Tom McCauley, a California Gold Rush criminal using the alias Jim Henry.
 The gang may have numbered up to sixteen at its peak.
 McCauley was shot dead in September 1865 by the San Bernardino County Sheriff Benjamin Franklin Mathews's posse, and Mason killed in April 1866 by a miner, Ben Mayfield, whom he had tried to kidnap.

 Mason and Henry as Partisan Rangers

 In early 1864, a dedicated southern sympathizer from Maryland, secessionist Judge George Gordon Belt, a rancher and former alcalde in Stockton, used his ranch on the Merced River to organize a group of partisan rangers.
 They would be led by two southerners John Mason and "Jim Henry" and sent out to recruit more men and pillage the property of Union men in the countryside.